🎯 Fee comparison: foreigners vs locals

-Yala safari entrance fee For foreign visitors
+Yala safari entrance fee comparison: locals vs. foreigners

 Foreign child (around 6–12 yrs): ~ USD 15 (lankatravelcompanion.com)